MarcLoupias/github_memo_repo/angular/angular.init.app.md

 - [Misko Hevery comment on an angular github issue] (https://github.com/angular/angular.js/issues/1306#issuecomment-8200414)
 - [is there a post render callback for angular directive] (http://stackoverflow.com/questions/11125078/is-there-a-post-render-callback-for-angular-js-directive)
 - [how to invoke a function in an angular directive after the child nodes have been processed] (http://stackoverflow.com/questions/15932771/how-to-invoke-a-function-in-an-angular-directive-after-the-child-nodes-have-been/15946913#15946913)
+- [What is meant by Bootstrapping in angular JS?] (http://stackoverflow.com/questions/21058213/what-is-meant-by-bootstrapping-in-angular-js)